keikhcheung/notes/notes/Note-taking-is-different-from-note-making.md

 To make effective notes, **write objectively**, as if we are explaining a concept to a third person.
 This neutral, standardised way of note-making may seem unnatural but will help us spot similarities, differences and nuances amongst ideas durably (Ahrens; ch.
 12).
 It will grow to become recognised subconsciously.
 ==> [[Heuristics for interaction design]]

 Even though not every note may appear to be useful for the moment, note-making also prepares **serendipitous discovery** and **insights for your future thoughts** (Ahrens; ch.
 2).
-It is similar to the 'verbund' concept in chemistry, where by-products are used as resource elements for another intended production later on (Ahrens; ch.
+It is similar to the ‘verbund’ concept in chemistry, where by-products are used as resource elements for another intended production later on (Ahrens; ch.
 13).
 Thanks to the networked connections, you would have a lot more entry points (hence a higher chance) to stumble upon previously associated ideas.
 You will also be more confident with your ideas as your connected notes make a thought-through trove of supporting arguments (Ahrens; ch.
 7).